 Saving Sensors to disk

-Sensors are kept in your layout configuration, along with Turnouts, Lights, Signal Heads, control panel setup etc. To store this information on disk, allowing to reload it next time you run JMRI, use Store Configuration... in the File menu at the top of the Sensors Table (or other tables from the Tools menu), or select Store Panel... in the Panel menu.
+Sensors are kept in your layout configuration, along with Turnouts, Lights, Signal Heads, control panel setup etc. To store this information on disk, allowing to reload it next time you run JMRI, use Store Configuration... in the File menu at the top of the Sensor Table (or other tables from the Tools menu), or select Store Panel... in the Panel menu.

 Adding a new Sensor